mattriley/agile-avatars/README.md

 - [x] Decision is not driven by hype or popularity
 - [x] No suitable built-in JavaScript alternative exists\
-      Many lodash utility functions do have suitable built-in JavaScript alternatives. lodash is only used where this is not the case.
+      <small>Many lodash utility functions do have suitable built-in JavaScript alternatives. lodash is only used where this is not the case.</small>
 - [x] Not trivial to implement with vanilla JavaScript\
-      Most of the utlity functions used are non-trivial.
+      <small>Most of the utlity functions used are non-trivial.</small>
 - [x] No suitable built-in Node.js equivalent exists
 - [x] No alternative that more closely matches the need exists\
-      Each lodash utility function does have a standalone package available on NPM.
-Given more than a couple of utility functions are being used, a single dependency on lodash is easier to manage.
+      <small>Each lodash utility function does have a standalone package available on NPM.
+Given more than a couple of utility functions are being used, a single dependency on lodash is easier to manage.</small>
 - [x] No alternative with fewer dependencies exists\
-      lodash has zero dependencies.
+      <small>lodash has zero dependencies.</small>
 - [x] Widely used\
-      lodash is widely used at 34,556,582 weekly downloads.
+      <small>lodash is widely used at 34,556,582 weekly downloads.</small>
 - [x] Usage is isolated
 - [x] Low maintenance
 - [x] Low likelihood of changing in a material way
 - [x] Low impact of material change\
-      The cost of identifying and integrating an alternative utility library is low.
+      <small>The cost of identifying and integrating an alternative utility library is low.</small>

 ### module-composer